riacono91/selenium-cucumber-python/README.md

 This project uses **Selenium**, **Behave (Cucumber for Python)**, and **Pytest** to write and execute automated tests based on BDD (Behavior-Driven Development).
 Everything is integrated with **GitHub Actions** to automatically run tests and generate an HTML report accessible via **GitHub Pages**.

 ## Project Goal
-The main goal of this project is to **practice with test automation tools** to enhance my skills as a QA Engineer.
+The main goal of this project is to **practice with test automation tools and Selenium** to enhance my skills as a QA Engineer.
 To achieve this, I have created some example tests on a login page, such as:

 ```gherkin
 Feature: Login Functionality